I KEEP six honest serving-men

 Time for a Trust?

 Wait a second…what do you mean by “for most folks, that’s enough?”
 Indeed, for most Iowans what I’ve outlined here is enough.
-There may be folks who have more that $5 million in assets, or who have complex assets (for example, more than one piece of real estate), or own part or all of a robust business, or otherwise have unusual situations.
+There may be folks who have a high net worth, or who have complex assets (for example, more than one piece of real estate), or own part or all of a robust business, or otherwise have unusual situations.
 In such cases, a trust may be helpful.
 That’s considered more “advanced” estate planning and will mean additional conversations and collaboration on what estate planning tools work best for the situation.

 See?
 That wasn’t so bad!